coderaiser/restbox/README.md

 app.use(restbox({
     token: 'your dropbox token',
     prefix: '/dropbox',  // default
-    root: '/',           // default, coud be string or function }));
+    root: '/',           // default, can be string or function }));

 app.use(express.static(__dirname));